nickfargo/state/_includes/content/intro.md

 [State methods](/docs/#concepts--methods) express or override behavior of the **owner**.
 Method calls received by the owner are dispatched to its **current state**’s own or inherited implementation of the corresponding method.

 By default, state methods are invoked in the context of the owner, just like normal methods.
 To provide insight into its place in the owner’s state tree, a method definition can instead be [contextually bound](/docs/#concepts--methods--context) to the [`State`](/api/#state) in which the method acts.
+(If the method is inherited from a protostate, this context will be the inheriting epistate.)

 {% highlight javascript %}
 {% include examples/index--methods.js %}